nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ![EditPersonDobActivityDiagram](images/EditPersonDobActivityDiagram.png)

 <div markdown="span" class="alert alert-info">:information_source: **Note:** Only the
 activities related to date of birth field are considered and shown in this activity diagram.
-The edit person command only requires at least one of the optional fields to be given, all of the fields are optional, therefore, it is not compulsory that a date of birth field must be provided.
 </div>

 <div markdown="span" class="alert alert-info">:information_source: **Note:**Parser exceptions are thrown and caught if